 - a.
 Compare alternative design with constraints and assumptions.
 If any of the following conditions are not met, repeat steps 5 through 12: - i.
-The barrel must have adequate cover; - ii.
-The length must be close to the approximate length;

-- iii.
-The headwalls and wingwalls must fit the site; - iv.
-The allowable headwater must not be exceeded; and - v.
+The barrel must have adequate cover; - i.
+The length must be close to the approximate length; - i.
+The headwalls and wingwalls must fit the site; - i.
+The allowable headwater must not be exceeded; and - i.
 The allowable overtopping-flood frequency must not be exceeded.